Pakistan PM Sharif sworn in, calls for end to drone strikes

 A U.S. drone strike killed the No. 2 of the Pakistani Taliban in the North Waziristan region last week in the first such attack since the election in which the use of the unmanned aircraft was a major issue.

-It was also the first reported U.S. drone strike since President Barack Obama announced that the United States was scaling back its drone program.
+It was also the first reported U.S. drone strike since President Barack Obama announced that the United States was scaling back its drone programme.

 Despite a bloody Taliban campaign in the lead-up to the elections, in which more than 100 people were killed across the country, Sharif stopped short of mentioning the Islamist group in his inauguration speech.